arconsis/mvvm-app/README.md

  - DroitatedDB

  ## ObjectHerder
- To be able to compile to app you need the the ObjectHerder in your local Maven Repository.
+ To be able to compile the app you need the ObjectHerder in your local Maven Repository.
  Get the ObjectHerder from here: https://github.com/arconsis/objectherder-android Checkout the develop branch and install the artifact using: gradlew install